-(c) the operating permit was issued in error.

-(7) (11) If the department determines that noncompliance with Title 75, chapter 11, part 5, MCA or the rules adopted thereunder poses an immediate or substantial threat to the public health, safety or environment, it may immediately suspend revoke the operating permit and tag.
+- $\frac{(6)}{(10)}$ Except as provided in $\frac{(7)}{(11)}$, the department shall suspend or revoke an operating permit and tag issued under this rule according to the provisions of 75-11-512, MCA. - (7) (11) If the department determines that noncompliance with Title 75, chapter 11, part 5, MCA or the rules adopted thereunder poses an immediate or substantial threat to the public health, safety or environment, it may immediately suspend revoke the operating permit and tag.
 A permittee whose license operating permit and tag have has been suspended revoked in accordance with this rule may request a hearing before the department.
-The department shall schedule a hearing within 10 days of the request for hearing.

-(12) Owners and operators who have operating permits that were issued after a compliance inspection documenting violations in any of the operation and maintenance categories listed in ARM 17.56.309(1)(a) must, not later than March 31, 2002, have a compliance plan that meets the requirements of ARM 17.56.309.
+The department shall schedule a hearing within 10 days of the request for hearing. - (12) Owners and operators who have operating permits that were issued after a compliance inspection documenting violations in any of the operation and maintenance categories listed in ARM 17.56.309(1)(a) must, not later than March 31, 2002, have a compliance plan that meets the requirements of ARM 17.56.309.